 If connection fails, check that the interface is enabled in the EXPLORER 500.
-If the Bluetooth icon is not present in the display Main screen and in the Home window of the web interface, the interface is disabled.
+If the Bluetooth icon is not present in the display Main screen and in the Dashboard in the web interface, the interface is disabled.
 See Enabling or disabling an interface on page 50.
-If the interface is enabled but connection fails, refer to the Troubleshooting Guide on page 144.
+If the interface is enabled but connection fails, refer to the Troubleshooting Guide on page 148.